 Researchers have identified a previously unknown type of coronavirus found in a child who had pneumonia in Sarawak, Malaysia, in 2017 or 2018.
-It’s the first coronavirus known to spread from dogs to humans.
+It’s the first coronavirus known to spread from dogs or cats to humans.

 This “canine coronavirus” is called CCoV-HuPn-2018.
 It’s different from SARS-CoV-2, the coronavirus that caused the COVID-19 pandemic.

 If experts confirm CCoV-HuPn-2018 as a pathogen, it will be the eighth known coronavirus that can cause infection in humans.
 But the researchers say there’s no current threat to people, and there’s no proof that it can spread from one person to another.

 The discovery of CCoV-HuPn-2018 began when Gregory Gray, MD, an infectious disease epidemiologist at Duke University, wondered whether another coronavirus was already threatening humans somewhere around the world.
 He didn’t have a tool to find out because COVID-19 tests look only for SARS-CoV-2, not any other coronaviruses.

 A graduate student, Leshan Xiu, created a test similar to the COVID-19 one.
 But this swab would have be able to spot any coronavirus, even unknown kinds.